ucsd-cse11-s20/ucsd-cse11-s20.github.io/pa3/index.md

 - `firstMention` which takes no arguments and returns a `String` containing the substring between the _first_ appearance of the `@` character in the `contents` and the first space character after that.

+Also in `Drill3.java`, write a class called `ReplyTweet` that has three fields: one called `replyTo` of type `TextTweet`, one called `contents` of type `String`, and one called `likes` of type `int`.
+In it, write the following
+methods:

+- `morePopularReply` which takes no arguments and returns true if this ReplyTweet has more likes than the `TextTweet` it is replying to
+- `allLikes` which takes no arguments and returns the sum of the likes on this ReplyTweet and on the TextTweet it is replying to
+- `hasMention` which takes a `String` called `username` and checks if the string `@` followed by that username apppears in this ReplyTweet's contents **or** in the TextTweet that is being replied to

 ## Open-Ended 1 (manual)